101 Year Old Message in a Bottle Pulled from Fishing Net

 “If the message is really this old,” Fischer went on, “maybe a museum would be interested.”

-Notice how the bottle is embossed with the word “Kiel”?
-Kiel is a northern port town in Germany on the Baltic sea.
-Incredibly, the message in this Kiel bottle was found not far from the city.
-When you look at the size of the Baltic sea and consider that the bottle was floating around the sea floor for a 101 years, it’s just incredible that it was found so close to “home”.
+Notice the word “Kiel” embossed on the bottle?
+Kiel is a northern German port town on the Baltic sea.
+Incredibly, Konrad Fischer caught this message in a Kiel bottle not far from the city.
+When you look at the size of the Baltic sea and consider that this bottled message drifted around the sea floor for a 101 years, it’s just incredible that it surfaced so close to “home”.

 According to The Local DE, the Internationales Maritimes Museum in Hamburg determined that Richard Platz’s granddaughter, Angela Erdmann, was alive and well in Berlin.
-Of course, she was blown away by the find.
+Naturally, the discovery of her grandfather’s 101 year old bottled letter blew her mind!

 “It was almost unbelievable,” she told the German news agency DPA. “[It] was a pretty moving moment,” Erdmann said of getting to hold the message and bottle.
 “Tears rolled down my cheeks.”